 In order to minimize the deflection, the lift was engineered to a far tighter specification and tested rigorously in the Milwaukee plant before shipping.
 When installed in the Palm Coat facility, custom concrete foundations were embedded well into the soil to firmly support each of the four posts.

-"For Pflow this job was more involved than most from an custom engineering perspective but certainly not beyond what we have done many times over throughout the years," said Chuck Cobb, the Pflow regional manager in the southeast.
-"The engineering staff at Pflow is one of our greatest assets."
+"For PFlow this job was more involved than most from an custom engineering perspective but certainly not beyond what we have done many times over throughout the years," said Chuck Cobb, PFlow National Account Manager.
+"The engineering staff at PFlow is one of our greatest assets."